amatgil/ct-lang/README.md

 - Generics with easy-to-set class bounds
 - Functions as First Order Types
 - `Maybe` and `Either` as core parts of the language (ideally they'd be just another sum type, but I'm not sure how to integrate that into lisp style)
+- Polymorphism as a core principal in function writing: a function on lists must accept a `(List a`), and even the type constructor may be generic: `(impls (m '(Monad)) (m a))`

 ## Other elements
 - Looping will not be an entire DSL like in Common Lisp, it will be incredibly basic.
-Printing will not resemble `(format)` either.
+Printing will not resemble `(format)` either, etc.
 - All predicates must end in a question mark, as in: `(if (empty? xs) ... ...)`
 - Basic types are called: `String`, `Int` & `Uint`, `f32` & `f64`, `char` (unicode minimum unit)
 - Standard formatting is Lisp style, with two spaces